How We Work

 Reptiles do not vocalize pain like cats, dogs, or hamsters.
 This makes it really easy for careless and/or uninformed owners to allow their animals to sicken dangerously before dumping them.
 And a sick or deformed animal has a harder time making it into a good home.

 Reptiles live a long time.
 Crested geckos can live for 20 years.
 Sulcata tortoises can live for 80 years.
-Their long lives mean they’re exposed to many more moments where rehoming must happen, due to changing circumstances in their guardian’s lives.
+Their long lives mean they’re exposed to many more moments where rehoming is necessary, due to changing circumstances in their guardian’s lives.

 Reptile rescue is expensive.
-Not that dog/cat rescue is easy, but at least there’s some funding available for dog/cat spay/neuter programs.
+Not that dog/cat rescue is easy, but at least there’s funding available for dog/cat spay/neuter programs.
 We don’t spay/neuter reptiles, so there is no equivalent funding available for reptile rescue.
-The former executive director of the now-defuct Tucson Reptile Rescue shared that she was forced to shut down the shelter after taking on significant personal debt.
-SARR&E is only surviving by charging high adoption fees and severely (and unethically) cutting corners.
 Those with experience have testified to the financial madness of attempting to run a reptile rescue nonprofit.

 No one should sacrifice themselves by trying to address the countless harms caused by the exotic pet trade – one that brutally treats herps as commodities and people as suckers.